Mathematics

 Useful Links

-Students are taught a five year GCSE curriculum that includes the National Curriculum using a spiralling curriculum.
-The mapping takes into consideration numeracy within the wider curriculum subjects and where relevant, we include these.
+Students are taught a five year curriculum.
+It has been developed by Pearson (Edexcel) and is in line with the National curriculum for Mathematics .
+The curriculum takes into consideration numeracy within the wider curriculum subjects and where relevant, we include these.
 For example, when teaching rearranging equations, we include in Science to support students application to other areas.

-This educational approach is where learners revisited the same topics, each time deepening their understanding.
+The educational approach is one where learners revisit the same topics over time, each time deepening their understanding.

 • Topics are revisited to consolidate understanding